Gerridae: Wing polymorphism

-Nature of the ability to walk on water
+Ability to move on water's surface

-Water striders are able to walk on top of water due to a combination of several factors.
+Water striders are able to move on top of water due to a combination of several factors.
 Water striders use the high surface tension of water and long, hydrophobic legs to help them stay above water.

 Gerridae species use this surface tension to their advantage through their highly adapted legs and distributed weight.

 The legs of a water strider are long and slender, allowing the weight of the water strider body to be distributed over a large surface area.
 The legs are strong, but have flexibility that allows the water striders to keep their weight evenly distributed and flow with the water movement.
 Hydrofuge hairs line the body surface of the water strider.
 There are several thousand hairs per square millimeter, providing the water strider with a hydrofuge body that prevents wetting from waves, rain, or spray, which could inhibit their ability to keep their entire body above the water surface if the water stuck and weighed down the body.
-This position of keeping the majority of the body above the water surface is called an epipleustonic position, which is a defining characteristic of water striders.
+This position of keeping the majority of the body above the water surface, called epipleustonic, is a defining characteristic of water striders.
 If the body of the water strider were to accidentally become submerged, for instance by a large wave, the tiny hairs would trap air.
 Tiny air bubbles throughout the body act as buoyancy to bring the water strider to the surface again, while also providing air bubbles to breathe from underwater.
 Despite their success in overcoming submergence in water, however, water striders are not as competent in oil, and experimental oil spills have suggested that oil spilled in freshwater systems can drive water strider immobility and death.